CALUMO Software Release Process¶

 Our penultimate ring is EARLY ADOPTERS where our customers, if they have signed up to the programme, start to use the release and give us feedback on its stability and how they feel about the new features included.

 If you would like to sign up for our Early Adopters programme, please send an email to email@example.com from one of your designated CALUMO Administrators.

 Finally we have PRODUCTION where the bulk of our Cloud customers are.
 As a release makes its way into this ring we also create the installers for our On premises customers to allow them to install or upgrade CALUMO in their own environments.

 Another way to look at this is in terms of the number of users affected by the deployment of a release into each new environment.

 In the diagram on the right, you can see the deployment rings moving from left to right with the types of users affected along the bottom and as we progress the number of users affected grows.

-What we are showing here is that as a release is deployed through each environment, the total number of users that are affected by the release grows with the safety mechanism here being that not every release makes it through all environments.
-So, say for example, a new release deploys into DEV and subsequently deploys into INTERNAL as it has passed all the initial checks and tests, but when our internal users start to use it, they notice that in certain situations, a certain feature does not work as intended and there is a bug.
-At this point we flag that this release is rejected and it will never be able to make it onwards through to EARLY ADOPTERS, PRODUCTION and ON PREMISES, therefore never exposing the bulk of our users to a certain issue.
+What we are showing here is that as a release is deployed through each environment, the total number of users that are affected by the release grows - with the safety mechanism here being that not every release makes it through all environments.
+So, say for example, a new release deploys into DEV and subsequently deploys into INTERNAL as it has passed all the initial checks and tests, but when our internal users start to use it, they notice that in certain situations, a feature does not work as intended and there is a bug.
+At this point we flag this release as rejected and it will not make it through to EARLY ADOPTERS, PRODUCTION and ON PREMISES, therefore never exposing the bulk of our users to a certain issue.